buddies-kwa-kim/buddies-workspace/README.md

 ## Preparation steps on a brand new Mac

-1. I open Safari and download chrome
+1. Open Safari and download chrome
-1. I set that up manually because i need to get my ssh certs and the setup scripts from the web
+2. Set that up manually because i need to get my ssh certs and the setup scripts from the web
-1. On newer versions of MacOS you have to give your terminal application "Full Disk Access" in the privacy section of system preferences before starting.
+3. On newer versions of MacOS you have to give your terminal application "Full Disk Access" in the privacy section of system preferences before starting.
+6. In GitHub, create a Personal Access Token with full repo access

 ## Preparation steps on a brand new Windows WSL2 machine